Skin Cancer Checks

 The most up to date dermoscopy system is used to ‘body map’ your lesions called a HEINE Cube dermatoscope.
 This permits Dr Pete to detect the earliest changes in your skin, determine what the lesion is and whether it needs to be removed, treated by some other means or just observed.
 At future visits, comparing stored images with an existing lesions permits early detection of changes before they are visible to the naked eye.

 A new full body map may take up to an hour depending on the number of moles on your body.
 You will be asked to remove your outer layers of clothing behind a screen and you will be provided with a disposable gown to wear.
-Please remove all watches and Fitbits and large jewellery and undo or remove your bra.
+Please remove all watches and Fitbits and large jewellery.
 You will then need to sit on a stool so that parts of your body which have moles on them can be photographed.
 The lesions that are being monitored will be wiped with sterile water wipes and the videodermoscope will be placed over them and a click will be heard.
 You will then be able to see high resolution close ups of your lesions.

 Most Melanomas are found by self examinations